Rajeev Chandrasekhar: Entrepreneur

-In 1991, after returning to India, Rajeev Chandrasekhar married and joined his father-in-law's company, BPL Group.
-In 1994, he founded BPL Mobile.
-It was one of the major telecom companies in India then with licenses over places such as Mumbai.
-In July 2005, he sold his 64 per cent stake in BPL Communications to Essar Group for US$1.1 bn.
+In 1991, after returning to India, Rajeev Chandrasekhar joined the BPL Group.
+In 1994, he founded BPL Mobile, which grew into one of the major telecom companies in India, holding key licenses in markets such as Mumbai.
+In July 2005, he sold his 64 per cent stake in BPL Communications to the Essar Group for US$1.1 billion.

-Chandrasekhar founded Jupiter Capital in 2005, with an initial investment of US$100 million.
+Rajeev founded Jupiter Capital in 2005, with an initial investment of US$100 million.
 The investment firm has investments and managed assets of over US$800 million in technology, media, hospitality, and entertainment.

-In April 2013, Chandrasekhar was awarded an Honorary degree by Visvesvaraya Technological University, Belgaum, for his work as an entrepreneur.
+In April 2013, Rajeev was awarded an honorary degree by Visvesvaraya Technological University, Belgaum, in recognition of his work as an entrepreneur.

-As per the affidavit submitted by Rajeev Chandrasekhar before Election Commission of India in 2018, he has an annual income of 28 crores and family assets valued at 65 crores.
-He also held equity shares in six unlisted companies: Vectra Consultancy Services, SPL Infotech PTE, Jupiter Global Infrastructure, Minsk Developers, RC Stocks & Securities and Sanguine New Media.
-In addition to this he indirectly has stakes in Axiscade Engineering Technologies, Jupiter Capital Private Limited, Mistral Solutions, Assystem Axiscades, Tayana Digital, Hindustan Infrastructure Projects & Engineering Pvt Ltd.

 Media

-In late 2006, Chandrasekhar entered into a media foray due to investments made in Asianet Communications through his firm Jupiter Capital Private Limited.
-In late 2008, he entered into a joint venture with Rupert Murdoch's News Corp as Asianet Star Communications.
-In 2008 May, he started Asianet News Online Private Ltd. (ANOPL) which holds media outlets Asianet News, Asianet Suvarna News, and online portal Newsable.
-In 2016, through ANOPL, he invested nearly 60 crores in ARG Outlier Media, the holding company of Republic TV.
-In May 2019, ANOPL diluted the share holding in Republic TV after Chandrasekhar became a Member of Parliament, Rajya Sabha as Bharatiya Janata Party member in 2018.
+In 2006, Rajeev Chandrasekhar expanded into media by acquiring a majority stake in Asianet Communications through Jupiter Capital Private Limited.
+In late 2008, he formed a joint venture with News Corp, establishing Asianet Star Communications.

+Asianet News Network Private Limited, incorporated in May 2008 under his leadership, serves as the holding company for key outlets including Asianet News, Asianet Suvarna News, and the digital portal Newsable.

+In 2016, his group invested approximately ₹60 crore in ARG Outlier Media, supporting the launch of Republic TV.
+Following his election to the Rajya Sabha as a BJP member in 2018, the stake was diluted in compliance with parliamentary disclosure norms in 2019.